lzmgl/removeINST/README.md

 # spleeter install
 pip install spleeter
 ```
-If you use Raspberry Pi, you can't use some version. install modules with requirements.txt
+If you use Raspberry Pi, you can't use some latest version. install these modules with requirements.txt
 ```
 pip install -r requirements.txt
 ```